tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 `image-registry.openshift-image-registry.svc.cluster.local:5000/ace-keda/ace-minimal:13.0.1.0-alpine-mqclient`,
 which will work for the `ace-keda` namespace.

-To run outside the default namespace, a special SecurityContextConstraints must be created and associated with the service account:
+To run outside the default namespace, a special SecurityContextConstraints definition must be created and associated with the service account:
 ```
 kubectl apply -f tekton/ace-scc.yaml
 oc adm policy add-scc-to-user ace-scc -z ace-tekton-service-account